 Training for the independent use of instruments is available by appointment only and depends upon instrument availability.

 The MICF staff will not be responsible for checking image archives prior to periodic purges of data hard drives.
-The LSM 510, LSM 710 and the H7600 TEM are not networked to protect them from viruses, spyware, and misuse.
+The LSM 880, LSM 710, LSM 510, and H7600 TEM are not networked to protect them from viruses, spyware, and misuse.